Employee Assistance Program

 Virtual Networking Groups

-The Office of Benefits & Worklife is hosting several recurring Virtual Networking Groups for employees including Caregiving for Children with Disabilities, Retirement Readiness, Adult Caregiving and Employee Young Professionals.
+JHU Benefits & Worklife hosts several recurring Virtual Networking Groups for employees including Caregiving for Children with Disabilities, Retirement Readiness, Adult Caregiving, Employee Young Professionals, and more.

 These networking groups are an opportunity to connect with Hopkins peers who may be going through similar life experiences.
 Registration is required.
-To ensure privacy, these sessions will not be recorded and are only available to Johns Hopkins affiliate employees.
+To ensure privacy, these sessions are not recorded and are only available to Johns Hopkins employees.

 Mental Health Awareness Resources